 The NOVA-PBS documentary, Galileo's Battle for the Heavens, presents the story of a heroic Galileo battling for truth.
 This Galileo was a man whose guide was fact and experiment and not inherited wisdom.
-But the Nova documentary might be more of a story than a true history.
+But the NOVA documentary might be more of a story than a true history.
 In Against Method, Paul Feyerabend also presents Galileo as a heroic figure.
 But for Feyerabend, Galileo's guide was often intuition not fact.
 Feyerabend believed that great science does not work the way it is painted in textbooks, and one support for this was that Galileo's commitment to Copernicism did not agree with facts known at the time.

 Looking for older page.
 It's here